 Nutrition Must Come First With New Autism Diagnosis Because….
 Nutrition must come first with a new autism diagnosis, because autism is a chronic condition with unique medical and nutrition features.
 Kids with autism have higher rates of ear infections, respiratory infections, food allergies, asthma, gastrointestinal problems, sleep disorders, seizures, and nutrient deficits.
-Nutrition deficits worsen all the problems in that list, and nutrition can help repair them too.
+Nutrition deficits worsen all the problems on that list.
+The right nutrition support can repair them too.

 Brains Are Only There Because Of Food… Your child’s brain happened because you ate while pregnant.
 Severe malnutrition while pregnant can make us spontaneously lose the baby.
 For pregnancies that are carried through less severe malnutrition, this will make the baby’s brain weight lower than normal, with fewer neurons and glial cells – a permanent change.
 That isn’t what happens in autism – but the takeaway here is that brains can only grow from whatever is eaten.
-You can leverage this to support the brain throughout your child’s life.
+For kids with developmental deficits, leveraging this to support can make or break their long term outcome.

-Nutrition continues to be crucial to brain development and growth once your baby is born.
+Nutrition continues to be crucial to the brain even after your baby is born.
 If nutrition is weak in the first years, your baby’s brain will have fewer glial cells, reduced myelination, and less synaptogenesis.
 In fact, there are five major processes that allow a human brain to grow and develop.
 While many processes unfurl to sprout a brain in a cranium, all of them are vulnerable to nutrition deficits.
 None of them happen to potential, without adequate food and nutrition.
 Impeding any one of these processes can lead to developmental features that can affect people with autism.

 This all starts when you’re pregnant and depends entirely on what you eat.
 It doesn’t stop until the end of adolescence, and in that window, brains still depend on whatever is eaten, to build and run themselves.
 Kids’ brains need almost twice the energy of an adult’s, just for starters!
 The academic evidence base is rich, deep, and decades-long, when it comes to describing how nutrients and energy from food let the brain do its job.

-With access to all the protein, fat, minerals, amino acids, vitamins, and energy that brains need to build themselves, and barring exposure to neuron-wilting toxins, brains can acquire skill.
+Given access to the many and varied nutrients and fuel that brains need to build themselves, and barring exposure to neuron-wilting toxins (like mercury, aluminum, head injuries, solvents or industrial chemicals), brains can acquire skill.
 They sort, process, remember, learn, regulate, manage sensory inputs, and control motor functions.
 They run basal metabolic functions for us, like breathing, sleeping, filtering our blood and lymph, and digesting.
-Though there are critical windows and various periods of faster growth, the bottom line is that a child with a developmental diagnosis owes his or her brain every possible leg up, to be able to develop into an independent, functional, and contented adult, regardless of diagnostic status.
+The bottom line is that a child with a developmental diagnosis owes his or her brain every possible leg up – especially during critical growth spurts of ages 0-3 and early teen years.

 What’s the deal with autism and nutrition?
 What could nutrition have to do with your child and a new autism diagnosis?
 Big topic.